The Mummy (1999 film): Plot

 That night, Evelyn steals the Book of the Dead from the rival camp, accidentally awakening the mummified Imhotep when she reads the text contained within.
-Following a confrontation with the now resurrected Imhotep as well as the Medjai, the expeditions flee back to Cairo.
-Imhotep spares Beni's life to serve as a translator in exchange for treasure when the mummy realises that he can speak Hebrew.
+Following a confrontation with Imhotep as well as the Medjai, the expeditions flee back to Cairo.
+Imhotep spares Beni's life to serve as a translator when he discovers that Beni can speak Hebrew.

 Imhotep follows the expeditions back to Cairo and unleashes the biblical Plagues of Egypt.
-Those who discovered the Book of the Dead and the five canopic jars that preserve Anck-su-namun's vital organs are hunted and killed by Imhotep, restoring his human form and strengthening his power.
-Attempting to find answers at the museum, the survivors instead find Ardeth being hosted by Dr. Bey, a fellow Medji.
-The group surmises that Imhotep desires to resurrect Anck-su-namun using Evelyn as a human sacrifice, and that the only way to stop him is to return to Hamunaptra and find the Book of Amun-Ra, which is actually buried inside the statue of Horus.
-The group are soon cornered by Imhotep and a now enthralled city populace, which results in Evelyn's capture while Dr. Bey sacrifices himself to allow the others to escape.
+Those who discovered the Book of the Dead are hunted and killed by Imhotep, restoring his human form and strengthening his power.
+Attempting to find answers at the museum, Rick, Evelyn and Jonathan instead find Ardeth being hosted by Dr. Bey, revealed to be a fellow Medjai.
+The group surmises that Imhotep wants to resurrect Anck-su-namun using Evelyn as a human sacrifice, and that the only way to stop him is to return to Hamunaptra and find the Book of Amun-Ra.
+The group are soon cornered by Imhotep and a mind-controlled mob.
+Evelyn is captured while Dr. Bey sacrifices himself to allow the others to escape.

-The remaining three convince Rick's old friend, Royal Air Force Captain Winston Havelock, to fly them to Hamunaptra.
-Imhotep conjures a magical sandstorm, crashing their plane and killing Havelock.
-After reaching the city on foot, Rick and Jonathan find the Book of Amun-Ra, while Ardeth is overwhelmed fighting Imhotep's resurrected servants.
-Jonathan and Rick reach the ritual chamber, where Rick frees Evelyn, and Jonathan uses the book to control the resurrected servants, leading to the death of a partially resurrected Anck-su-namun.
-Evelyn then uses the book to make Imhotep mortal, allowing Rick to fatally impale him; Imhotep decomposes back to his mummified form as he sinks into a pool of liquid, swearing vengeance in the process.
+The remaining three convince Rick's old friend and pilot Winston Havelock to fly them to Hamunaptra.
+Imhotep conjures a magical sandstorm, crashing their plane and killing Winston.
+Reaching the city on foot, Rick and Jonathan find the Book of Amun-Ra, while Ardeth fights Imhotep's resurrected servants.
+Jonathan and Rick reach the ritual chamber, where Rick frees Evelyn, and Jonathan uses the book to control several guards, ordering them to kill a resurrected Anck-su-namun.
+Evelyn uses the book to make Imhotep mortal; Rick fatally stabs him, and Imhotep vows revenge as he decomposes back into a corpse.

-Meanwhile, Beni, who had been pilfering treasure from Hamunaptra, inadvertently triggers a booby-trap, causing the city to start collapsing.
-Rick, Evie and Jonathan escape while Beni is buried inside and devoured by scarabs.
-Outside, the group discover Ardeth survived, and he bids them farewell as they depart, unknowingly with some of Beni's plundered loot.
+Meanwhile, Beni, who had been pilfering treasure from Hamunaptra, inadvertently triggers a booby-trap.
+Rick, Evelyn and Jonathan escape the collapsing city while Beni is buried inside and devoured by scarabs.
+Outside, the group discover Ardeth survived, and he bids them farewell as they depart, taking some of Beni's plundered loot with them.